 This means that individuals, groups or businesses can now request a review of how the Community Safety Partnership have responded to their complaints and have dealt with their case.
 This is called an ASB case review (it may also be referred to as the Community Trigger).

-When you can ask for an ASB case review
+When can you ask for an ASB case review?

 You can ask for an ASB case review if:

 - You have reported 3 separate incidents to any local agency, relating to the same or similar issue of ASB, within the last 6 months.